 - If you have lost or left an item on an RTS bus, please call our Lost & Found Department at 585-654-0610.
 Items found on the bus can be claimed at RGRTA’s Administration Building, 1372 East Main Street, Rochester, Monday through Friday, 8 a.m. to 5 p.m.

 For information, contact RTS’ Customer Service Department at 585-288-1700 or email us at Monroe@myRTS.com.

 For other tips, visit The Wireless Association’s website.

 - Notify the Bus Operator if anyone is bothering you or another passenger.

 - Service animals come in all shapes and sizes, and are allowed on all RTS buses.
 If you are riding with an animal that is not a service animal, keep Fluffy in a carrier on your lap when you are seated.
-Bus Operators won’t allow un-caged, non-service or threatening animals onboard.
+Bus Operators will not allow un-caged, non-service or threatening animals on board an RTS bus.